 The entry ‘LGA1700-ADL-S’ refers to Alder Lake-S.

 The release date of Alder Lake-S is still unconfirmed and it will likely remain so for a long time.
-The launch new series will generate existing 400-series motherboards obsolete as they feature the LGA1200 socket, only to be supported by Comet and Rocket Lake.
+The launch of the new series will render existing 400-series motherboards obsolete as they feature the LGA1200 socket, only to be supported by Comet and Rocket Lake.

 |INTEL Mainstream CPU Series Specs|